Davy Propper double boosts Dutch World Cup qualifying hopes

 Netherlands’ Davy Propper scored twice and Arjen Robben also got on the scoresheet in a 3-1 home win over Bulgaria on Sunday to boost their country’s hopes of qualifying for the World Cup.

-The Dutch are up to third in Group A on 13 points, a point above Bulgaria and three behind Sweden, who won 4-0 in Belarus, and France, who host Luxembourg later on Sunday.
+The Dutch are up to third in Group A on 13 points, a point above Bulgaria but still three behind Sweden, who won 4-0 in Belarus, and four off section leaders France after they were surprisingly held 0-0 at home by Luxembourg.

 Propper, a surprise inclusion in place of playmaker Wesley Sneijder, scored his first international goal after seven minutes in a bright start for the hosts, who had not won in their previous seven matches at the Amsterdam Arena.